James Young (comedian): Life

 Young established a lucrative pattern of spring and autumn shows in the Empire Theatre, Belfast, summer shows in Bangor, a radio series and shows in London.
 However, the Empire's owners decided to sell the venue and it eventually became a Littlewoods store.

 Following the withdrawal of Sam Thompson's play Over The Bridge from Ulster Group Theatre, Young was invited to bring his unique comedy talents to the venue.
 Young asked one of his popular sketch writers Sam Cree to adapt Glenn Melvyn's The Love Match for an Ulster audience.
 The play premiered on 8 March 1960, and ran for ten weeks.
 The play was a success and Young and Hudson were invited to become joint managing directors of the Group Theatre in the autumn of 1960.

-Around this time, Young and Hudson's relationship moved from a personal to a more business based arrangement.
+Around this time, Young and Hudson's relationship moved from a personal to a more business-based arrangement.
 However, the two would remain firm friends and colleagues for the rest of Young's life.

 The Group Theatre became Young's theatrical home for the next decade and he would premiere hit play after hit play.
 Young would function as director and star of these plays, which he would alternate with a string of successful one man shows.
 Recordings of these one man shows would form the basis for a series of comic records released by Emerald Records.
 He was listed in the Guinness Book of Records for having the longest running one man show ever and it was also claimed that he sold more albums in Northern Ireland than The Beatles.

 Young also toured his one-man shows in Canada and America playing in the Wilshire Ebell Theatre.

 In 1972, Young was at the height of his career and BBC Northern Ireland offered him the chance to appear in his own television series.
 The first episode of the show, Saturday Night, aired on 14 October 1972.

 In 1974, Young telephoned Hudson to inform him that there had been mysterious enquiries into his date of birth.
 Hudson's suspicion that Young was to be nominated in the New Year's honours list were apparently correct.
-Young was due to be awarded an MBE at the start of 1975.
+Young was due to be appointed MBE at the start of 1975.

 However, Young was never to receive his award.
 While driving home on the afternoon of 5 July 1974, Young suffered a massive heart attack and was pronounced dead at the scene.